 Co-Founder & CEO

 Born and raised in Michigan, Eric’s love for cider began as a teenager working at the local cider mill in his hometown of Northville.
 It was here that his cider making prowess developed as he learned the fundamentals of the operation: pressing, packaging, juice varieties, hard cider and apple wine production, that would later become the foundation of Stem.
 An avid skier and outdoorsman, Eric moved to Colorado in 2000 to earn a degree in Watershed Science from Colorado State University and pursue a career in the outdoor industry.
 While keeping his love for fermentation and homebrewing at the forefront, Eric’s career in marketing and business development at Fortune 500 companies was made successful with his entrepreneurial drive and strong leadership skills.
-In 2011, Eric reignited his fermentation talents when he and fellow co-founder, Phil, produced the first batch of Stem Cider (now known as Malice) in his home cidery.
+In 2011, Eric reignited his fermentation talents when he and fellow co-founder, Phil, produced the first batch of Stem Cider (now known as Real Dry) in his home cidery.
 As CEO and “Lifter of Heavy Things”, you’ll find Eric working closely on all facets of the business: creating sales and marketing initiatives, nurturing relationships with growers and industry friends, sourcing only the finest ingredients, building the very best team, and sharing the good cider word.
 When he’s not at Stem, he’s enjoying family time, fly fishing, or out skiing the backcountry.
 More than anything, he appreciates how much he loves coming to work at the cider house every day.
-Eric lives in Broomfield with his wife, Colleen, and their sons, Quinn and Connor.
+Eric lives in Lafayette with his wife, Colleen, and their sons, Quinn and Connor.
 Together, they are moving towards living their dream of owning an orchard and bison ranch.

 Co-Founder & COO